The Sedona Car Club participates in the ADOT Litter Lifter Program and is responsible for cleaning

 their part.
 Their reward is the satisfaction of helping to keep roads in one of the most beautiful areas of the country

 clean and to receive a free breakfast at one of Sedona's distinguished eateries.

 In addition, the club has been fortunate in past years to financially contribute to a number of worthy

 charities and organizations in the local area.
 Organizations that have benefitted from contributions in the past

 include The Sedona Food Bank and The Sedona Community Foundation.

-to Sedona Red Rock High School seniors and recent graduates who are embarking on an automotive services career path.
+and recent graduates who are embarking on a automotive services career path.